 Control of charging and discharging voltage and current is also essential.
 This may be done by the battery management system, or the battery charger.
 LiFePO4 cell management is essential – but nevertheless not necessarily supplied.

-Lithium-ion batteries in caravans and motorhomes – charging
+Lithium-ion batteries in travel trailers and motorhomes – charging

 Many LiFePO4 users have strong views about charging.
 All regard cell management as vital.
 Most agree that discharge be limited to about 10% remaining.
 Not all agree about the final state of charge, specifically how close to 100% charging is safe.

 This graph shows the relationship between charging voltage, current and a typical LiFePO4’s state of charge.

 Most agree a 12 volt LiFePO4 is safe to charge to 80%-85%, at a constant 13.6 volts.
 Many DIY users do just that.
 If then discharged to 10%, usable capacity is 70%-75%.
 The LiFePO4 industry conversely maintain that deeper charging enables safe use of close to full capacity.
 The approach typically charges, at constant current, to about 90%.
 It then switches – to applying 14.6–14.65 volts.
 Doing so, however requires accurate control.
 Moreover, it’s surprisingly hard to measure accurately and consistently.
 It is harder still to control it.

 Of charging efficiency, LiFePO4 is way ahead.
 Vendors claims of 92.5-95% are probably true – that of lead acid batteries is about 80%.